ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 2.5.0.
+1. Fix a serious bug concerning with unidirectional Hirschberg method.
+2. Reexamine various heuristic procedures and their combinations together with readjustment of default parameter values for better performance.

 ## Changes in version 2.4.9b
 1. Fix a small bug concerning with overwrite of existing file(s).
 2. In the format mode, -o*S* option specifies the directory into which the results are written (default is current directory).